MTAV26/thesis/README.md

 In the following three chapters, corresponding to the outcomes of the doctoral thesis titled **"Seasonal Prediction of Meteorological Drought and its Application in Forest Fires,"** various resources are provided to the reader, contributing to the comprehension and analysis of the research.

 ### Chapter 3: Prediction of Meteorological Drought in Spain
-In this chapter, an empirical approach based on a hydrological model known as ESP (Smith, 1982; Day, 1985) is implemented to forecast meteorological droughts within the scope of Spain.
+In this chapter, an empirical approach based on a hydrological model known as ESP (Twedt, 1977; Day, 1985) is implemented to forecast meteorological droughts within the scope of Spain.
 The data, figures, and codes employed in this analysis are presented, supplied as supplementary material due to their volume and the constraints of incorporating them into the main body of the document.
 Refer to Torres-Vázquez et al., (2023).

 ### Chapter 4: Global Prediction of Meteorological Drought
 Chapter 4 extends the application of the ESP method to make predictions of meteorological droughts on a global scale, utilizing eleven precipitation datasets from DROP (Turco et al., 2020).
 Additionally, a comparison is conducted with the advanced dynamic seasonal prediction model SEAS5, developed by the European Centre for Medium-Range Weather Forecasts (ECMWF), as documented by Johnson et al. (2019).